PayTo is an easy, secure way for you to manage payments to merchants and businesses from your eligible accounts.

 A payment agreement is similar to a direct debit, in that you consent to a merchant or business debiting an agreed amount from your account at an agreed frequency.
 A payee will set up a payment agreement using your PayID or BSB and account number, and you’ll review, authorise or decline the agreement in our app or internet banking.

-1. To enter into a payment agreement with a business (a payee), you’ll provide them with your PayID or account details, which they’ll use to send you a payment agreement authorisation via our app or internet banking.
-This authorisation will include payee name, payment amount and frequency details.
+To enter into a payment agreement with a business (a payee), you’ll provide them with your PayID or account details, which they’ll use to send you a payment agreement authorisation via our app or internet banking.
+This authorisation will include the payee's name, payment amount and frequency details.

-1. You then review the payment agreement, and authorise or decline it.
-Once a payment agreement is established, you can manage or cancel it anytime via our app or internet banking.
+You then review the payment agreement and authorise or decline it.
+Once a payment agreement is established, you can manage or cancel it anytime via our app or online banking.

 PayTo is a new alternative form of digital payment which allows you to manage payments from your account.
 By using PayTo, you have visibility and control over your payments through our app and internet banking.
 You can use PayTo like direct debit, to process regular payments, or it can also be used for one-off real-time payments, the same way as you use your credit or debit card.